fredericlabbe/Gambiae_SaltWaterTol/README.md

 ___
 ## Plotting population genomic statistics
-The script [popgenWindows.py](https://github.com/simonhmartin/genomics_general) computes some standard population genomic statistics in sliding windows: pi, FST and DXY.
+The script [popgenWindows.py](https://github.com/simonhmartin/genomics_general) computes some standard population genomic statistics in sliding windows: pi, *FST* and *DXY*.
 The results generated by this script can be read, manipulated and plotted into [R](https://www.r-project.org/) however you like, but I have written some functions to make these tasks easier.
 These functions are provided in the script `PlotpopgenWindows.R`.
 The [R Markdown notebook](https://rmarkdown.rstudio.com/articles_intro.html) `PlotpopgenWindows.Rmd` provides a tutorial containing all text, code, and results.